Are you ready for a heart attack?

 Imagine if you will, over the years you have been putting on weight and you have ignored your doctors admonition to lose weight simply because you feel like you are carrying it well for someone your size.
 You have not had any major health issues, so why worry about a little bulge at the belly, after all, you have more important things to worry about such as taking care of your family over your own needs.

 It’s your life, who the hell is that doctor to tell you how to live when they are not the one paying your bills.
 All they need to do is shut up and give you your medicines to fix your ailments.
 All you wanted was medicine and not a judgmental opinion about your obesity.
-It’s your life, you will live it any way you see damn fit to.
+It’s your life, you will live it any way you see fit.
 That is until you cannot…

 Now imagine if you will, you have been working hard since sunrise, preparing to give your family a wonderful Thanksgiving or Christmas Day meal.
 Your adult kids and the grandchildren have arrived a few hours ago to a warm home full of love and the aroma of a baking turkey in the oven.
 The smells that bring back happy memories of the past when you were a young child visiting your own grand parents.
-The kids are all catching up with each other in the living room while the grandchildren are running all around the house bringing joy to your heart despite the fat you are feeling a bit tired now and have a case of heartburn that you have not bee able to kill with antacids.
-And for some damn reason, your jaw aches too.
+The kids are all catching up with each other in the living room while the grandchildren are running all around the house bringing joy to your heart despite the fact you are feeling a bit tired now and have a case of heartburn that you have not been able to kill with antacids.
+And for some odd reason, your jaw aches too.
 But regardless of this, nothing is going to ruin your day.

 You have worked hard all day in preparation of your family gathering.
 You awoke to a heavy, wet snow coming down, covering the ground in a thick, cold blanket.
 Once you got the turkey into the oven, you pulled on your snow boots, put on your heavy coat and shoveled the drive for your loved ones.
 And the snow kept coming down, covering the drive about as fast as you could clear it.
-Once you finally removed the most of the snow and spread your ice melt, you return to the kitchen and finish the final meal preparation.
+Once you finally removed the snow and spread your ice melt, you return to the kitchen and finish the final meal preparation.

 What a joyous day, surrounded by loved ones.
 The table has been set, the delicious and hearty food has all been put out and as you begin to carve the turkey with your youngest grand daughter at your side waiting in anticipation, as you slice into the turkey, you all of a sudden feel a crushing pain in your chest and everything goes black…

-My friends, if this scenario ever happens to you, if you are lucky, you will be able to go home after from the hospital after a few days of tests and observations.
+My friends, if this scenario ever happens to you, if you are lucky, you will be able to go home from the hospital after a few days of tests and observations.
 If you are not so lucky, this may be the last day of your life.

 Are your personal affairs in order?